re-bet365/bet365-re-js/README.md

 # bet365 RE JS
 ## Purpose
-This repo aims to reverse engineer the obfuscated javascript in bet365.com.
+This repo aims to reverse engineer the obfuscated JavaScript in `bet365.com`.

 ## Updates from bet365
 We understand that bet365 frequently updates their obfuscated code.